Whether to provide shade, zone a garden, or offer privacy, pergola ideas can be a crucial element in your garden design.

 ‘The style of the garden will dictate the most appropriate style and whether you want to set it within planting,’ explains Fi Boyle.

 Take into account, too, the additional space required by surrounding planting.
-‘You should anticipate the bulk of mature climbers, whether this be a rambling rose or winter jasmine, which might need two to three feet clearance underneath,’ explains Ali Paterson.
+‘You should anticipate the bulk of mature climbers, whether this be climbing roses or winter jasmine, which might need two to three feet clearance underneath,’ explains Ali Paterson.

-In a quiet corner of this bucolic country garden a delightful haven has been created to sit and watch the roses grow with this pergola idea built to accommodate a swing bench.
+In a quiet corner of this bucolic country garden a delightful haven has been created to sit and watch the roses grow with this pergola idea built to accommodate a swing bench – which is particularly suited to a cottage backyard idea.

 'The gentle rocking can have a wonderfully calming and peaceful effect, and is popular with all ages, from small children to grannies,' explains the designer Ali Paterson.